Qingyi-Www/Final-Project/README.md

 ### 5. Coding Part

 In Processing (a coding software based on Java), I have completed audio analysis and transferred the data to Arduino to synchronize LED strips and a vibration motor with the music.
-However, the merged file still needs debugging because some data analysis issues have resulted in reduced precision in the vibration motor's operation after merging.
+However, the file still needs debugging because some data analysis issues have resulted in reduced precision in the vibration motor's operation after merging.

 ![WechatIMG42](https://git.arts.ac.uk/storage/user/589/files/02db0616-8da2-4af5-87c0-91e601a26b82)